YUNYISHENG/Episode/pages/projects.md

 % an Application to Date Business Cycles

-% (1) employment by sectors; (2) industrial production by markets, with log difference; (3) industrial production by industry with durable goods allowing for sub sectors.
+% _quaterly data:_ (1) employment by sectors; (2) industrial production by markets, with log difference; (3) industrial production by industry with durable goods allowing for sub sectors.

 - **Aggregation for State Space Models: Inference Improvement for the Unobservable States.**